-ΔSD was estimated for each transect using geolocated PCs.
-For each PC, snow cover points were identified in each sampling region using points exceeding the 50% ile of the blue band in a sampling region.
-The blue band was used as a simple indication of snow considering that vegetation and shadows should both have substantially lower blue intensity in a region with similar view geometry and similar top of canopy illumination conditions (Miller et al., 1997).
+Δ SD was estimated for each transect using geolocated point clouds.
+For each point cloud, snow cover points were identified in each sampling region using points exceeding the 50th percentile of the blue band in a sampling region.
+The blue band was used as a simple indication of snow considering that vegetation and shadows should both have substantially lower blue intensity in a region with similar view geometry and similar top-of-canopy illumination conditions (Miller et al., 1997).
 To minimize bias due to the presence of melt depressions at the base of each stake and due to snow on vegetation, the median elevation of snow cover points within the sampling region was used to estimate the snow surface elevation at the corresponding stake.

-The snow free surface elevation from a PC produced using a UAV flight over snow-free conditions within one week after 30 complete snowmelt.
-For each sampling region, the snow free elevation was estimated as the median elevation of all points unobstructed by points vertically below them.
-For each UAV flight, the average ΔSD across all sampling windows for the transect was used to estimate the transect ΔSD .
-The precision of ΔSD was estimated using the central 67.5% ile interval of sampled ΔSD within the transect to include both measurement error and natural variability.
+The snow-free surface elevation was derived from a point cloud produced using an UAV flight over snow-free conditions within 1 week after complete snowmelt.
+For each sampling region, the snow-free elevation was estimated as the median elevation of all points unobstructed by points vertically below them.
+For each UAV flight, the average Δ SD across all sampling windows for the transect was used to estimate the transect Δ SD.
+The precision of Δ SD was estimated using the central percentile 67.5 interval of sampled Δ SD within the transect to include both measurement error and natural variability.

-2.9 Performance Assessments
+2.8 Performance assessments

-The performance of geolocated DSMs and ΔSD , in comparison to reference values from GCPs and in-situ transects respectively, was quantified in terms of accuracy, precision and uncertainty statistics following ANSI/NCSL (1997).
-Here accuracy is defined as the mean difference between sampled validated and reference data (i.e. the bias), precision is the RMSD after subtracting the accuracy from the validated data, and uncertainty is the RMSD between the validated and reference data.
-For convenience, we use the term 'bias' for accuracy and 'RMSD' for uncertainty when discussing DSMs and ΔSD

-- 10 For convenience, we use the term 'bias' for accuracy and 'RMSD' for uncertainty when discussing DSMs and ΔSD performance.
-In contrast to previous studies that report RMSD in comparison to individual in-situ sample locations, as sessments were performed using transect averages since addressing the broader research goal of combining in-situ and UAV based ΔSD requires an assessment of UAV estimates of ΔSD over a sampling footprint comparable to the reported in-situ measurement (i.e. transect average at ruler locations).
-Camera calibration performance was assessed in terms of the percentage - 15 of images (P) successfully calibrated using a single block adjustment, the number of key point matches per image and D.
+The performance of geolocated DSMs and Δ SD, in comparison to reference values from GCPs and in situ transects respectively, was quantified in terms of accuracy, precision and uncertainty statistics following ANSI/NCSL (1997).
+Here accuracy is defined as the mean difference between validated and referenced data (i.e. the bias), precision is the RMSD after subtracting the accuracy from the validated data and uncertainty is the RMSD between the validated and reference data.
+For convenience, we use the term "bias" for accuracy and "RMSD" for uncertainty when discussing DSMs and Δ SD performance.
+In contrast to previous studies that report RMSD in comparison to individual in situ sample locations, assessments were performed using transect averages since addressing the broader research goal of combining in situ and UAV-based \triangle SD requires an assessment of UAV estimates of Δ SD over a sampling footprint comparable to the reported in situ measurement (i.e. transect average at ruler locations).
+Camera calibration performance was assessed in terms of the percentage of images (P) successfully calibrated using a single block adjustment, the number of key point matches per image and D.

-3.0 Results
+3 Results

-3.1 Data Acquisition
+3.1 Data acquisition